B. Altman and Company Building: Current usage

 The entrance to the CUNY Graduate Center is on the Fifth Avenue side of the building.

-Since its refurbishment in the 1990s, the B. Altman Building has been shared by the City University of New York (CUNY)'s Graduate Center and Oxford University Press (OUP).
+Since its refurbishment in the 1990s, the B. Altman Building has been occupied by the City University of New York (CUNY)'s Graduate Center.
+From the 1990s to 2025, the building also housed Oxford University Press (OUP).
 The space of a third occupant, New York Public Library (NYPL), was sold off to several other condominium owners in the 2010s.

 The Graduate Center is on the Fifth Avenue side of the building.
 The first through seventh floors contain classrooms, student spaces, and offices.
 The Mina Rees Library of the Graduate Center occupies parts of the building's first floor, concourse, and second floor.
 The Graduate Center section of the building contains three performance spaces: the 389-seat Harold M. Proshansky Auditorium on the concourse, the 180-seat Baisley Powell Elebash Recital Hall on the first floor, and the 70-seat Martin E. Segal Theatre on the first floor.
 The ground floor also houses the Amie and Tony James Gallery.
 An eighth-floor dining room contains ceilings of 40 ft as well as a skylight from which the Empire State Building is visible.

 On the Madison Avenue side of the building, the NYPL occupied an eight-floor condominium spanning 213000 ft2 from the 1990s.
 The NYPL condominium was split up into four units in 2012.
 Prior to 2020, the NYPL's Science, Industry and Business Library (SIBL) occupied five floors in the building, with a research library in the basement, a lobby and circulating library at ground level, and offices on three upper levels.
 The branch contained various business and training centers, as well as conference rooms and stacks.
 OUP occupies a five-floor condominium spanning 110000 ft2.